Marky Ramone: Music career

 In 1996, Marky joined Dee Dee Ramone to form the Ramainz, performing Ramones songs.

 In 2000, Marky joined Joey to record Joey's solo album, entitled Don't Worry About Me.
 Joey told talk show host Joe Franklin that Marky was his favorite drummer along with Keith Moon.

-In 1997 and 1999, Marky recorded two albums with his solo band Marky Ramone and the Intruders.
+In 1997 and 1999, Marky recorded two albums with his solo band, Marky Ramone and the Intruders.

 In 2001, he was presented with a lifetime achievement award from MTV by U2 singer Bono.

 In September 2004, Ramone served as executive producer and released a Ramones DVD entitled Ramones: Raw, which featured footage of the band while on tour all over the world along with other various rare, vintage footage.
 Much of the candid footage is courtesy of Marky Ramone's personal video library.
-Ramones: Raw is the only certified gold-selling Ramones DVD and one of only two US gold selling releases in the Ramone entire catalog, the other being the greatest hits double LP Ramones Mania.
+Ramones: Raw is the only certified gold-selling Ramones DVD and one of only two US gold-selling releases in the entire Ramones catalog, the other being the greatest hits double LP Ramones Mania.
 Ramones: Raw is also the highest-charting release in Ramones history.

-On April 22, 2008, Marky Ramone appeared on a new CD in Canada playing drums with the Canadian punk band Teenage Head.
+On April 22, 2008, Marky Ramone appeared on a new CD in Canada, playing drums with the Canadian punk band Teenage Head.
 The CD was called Teenage Head with Marky Ramone; it was released in the USA on June 10, 2008.

 Other work

 Radio

-Since 2005, he has hosted the show Punk Rock Blitzkrieg on Sirius XM.
-The show was originally aired on Faction (formerly Channel 41), but has since been moved to 1st Wave (Channel 33) following the launch of Turbo on Channel 41 and the relocation of Faction to Channel 314 as an Xtra Channel.
+Since 2005, he has hosted the show Punk Rock Blitzkrieg on SiriusXM.
+The show was originally aired on Faction (formerly Channel 41) but has since been moved to 1st Wave (Channel 33) following the launch of Turbo on Channel 41 and the relocation of Faction to Channel 314 as an Xtra Channel.
 The show has been renamed to Marky Ramone's 1st Wave Blitzkrieg.
 In April 2018, Marky Ramone's Punk Rock Blitzkrieg launched as a 24/7 channel (Channel 712) available online only for Sirius XM subscribers.
 The channel features previously aired recordings of Marky Ramone's 1st Wave Blitzkrieg.